-Day 5 – Another day of scenery – we will visit Låtefossen waterfall, the gorgeous Suldalsvatnet lake, Røldal Stave Church dating back to 1250.
+Day 7 – We will continue to explore the Norwegian fjords.
+We will visit Låtefossen waterfall, the gorgeous Suldalsvatnet lake, and Røldal Stave Church, which dates back to 1250.
 You will be amazed at how beautiful the country of Norway is.

-Day 6 – Today you will have the chance to hike Preikestolen (Preacher’s Chair, Pulpit Rock).
+Day 8 – Today you will have the opportunity to hike Preikestolen (Preacher’s Chair, Pulpit Rock).
 Preikestolen is a steep cliff which rises 1,982 ft above Lysefjorden.
 Atop the cliff, there is an almost flat top of approximately 82 ft × 82 ft.
 It is the filming location of the final flight scene in Mission Impossible: Fallout.
-If you want to opt out on the 4 hour hike, you can relax and take in the scenery at Revsvatnet lake nearby, take a helicopter ride over Preikestolen and the fjord, take a boat ride out of Stavanger or enjoy exploring the town.
+If you want to opt out on the 4 hour hike, you can relax and take in the scenery at Revsvatnet lake nearby, take a helicopter ride over Preikestolen and the fjord, take a boat ride out of Stavanger or simply enjoy exploring the town of Stavanger.

-We will continue our tour by flight from Stavanger to the Danish capital of Copenhagen.
-Once we get checked into our hotel, you will have time to explore this magnificent city.
+This morning, we will take a flight from Stavanger to the Danish capital of Copenhagen.
+Once we get checked into our hotel, you will have time to explore the magnificent city of Copenhagen.
 We recommend the boat tour, which will take you to the main points of interest where you can see what the city has to offer in a short time.
 You won’t want to miss Vor Frelsers Kirke, Amalienborg Royal Palace, Little Mermaid, Rosenborg Castle, and one of the longest pedestrian, car free shopping areas in Europe.
 This popular tourist attraction is in the center of the old town and is the perfect place to grab a danish in Denmark.
 We will also visit Vor Frue Kirke, home to the Christus statue by Danish sculptor Bertel Thorvaldsen who was commissioned to decorate the interior of the church with statues of Jesus Christ and the apostles.

 Copenhagen [Hotel: Copenhagen]

-Day 10 – We will enjoy a Swedish breakfast and then head on the 20 minute train which will drop us right off at the airport.
+Day 12 – We will enjoy a swedish breakfast and then head on the 20 minute train which will drop us right off at the airport.
 We will spend the rest of the day returning to the USA